 CAD is a three-letter acronym that stands for computer-aided design.
-CAD is a perfect digital representation of your physical part.
+CAD is a perfect digital twin of your physical part.
 This digital model holds the size, form, orientation, and location of your part's geometries.
 Once you start creating your geometries and inspection points, you've already started creating a CAD inspection plan.

 What is a CAD Inspection Plan?

 A CAD inspection plan is a company-specific set of measurement criteria to achieve quality control using CAD as the nominal, perfect digital representation to compare against scan data.
 This inspection plan offers benefits, including a streamlined, robust, and repeatable inspection process.
 The CAD inspection plan can be utilized during multiple stages of a manufacturing process.
 Different milestones can be added, such as a preview of first article inspection (FAI) results and process capability studies.
 Your company's inspection plan can be created directly within GOM Software using that background information.